petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 somewhat slow and clunky.
 [Jekyll](https://jekyllrb.com) is a newer 'static site generator', which means it creates nice-looking, speedy websites from relatively simple text editor input.)
-I decided to go with Jekyll on AWS S3, since it's the most difficult (relatively speaking - it's wasn't actually "difficult") - meaning I'd learn the most from it.
+I decided to go with Jekyll on AWS S3, since it's the most difficult (relatively speaking---it's wasn't actually "difficult")---meaning I'd learn the most from it.

-It took about a full day to get everything where I wanted it to be - overall pretty easy and kinda fun, but still longer than what I expected for such a standard procedure.
+It took about a full day to get everything where I wanted it to be--- overall pretty easy and kinda fun, but still longer than what I expected for such a standard procedure.
 In contrast, I was able to get a Wordpress site on AWS running in around 30 minutes.
-I definitely wouldn't recommend this method to most people trying to create a website, but it worked well for my purposes - I became more familiar with the Terminal, Markdown, AWS S3, domain names, etc.
+I definitely wouldn't recommend this method to most people trying to create a website, but it worked well for my purposes---I became more familiar with the Terminal, Markdown, AWS S3, domain names, etc.

-First post down - here's to what's next!
+First post down---here's to what's next!

 <style>
   svg {